ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-flight-modes.rst

 .. tip::

-   There is also a difference in throttle channel parameters from Copter: instead of THR_DZ for setting the deadzone, QuadPlane uses RCn_DZ (where n is the channel mapped to throttle input).
+   There is also a difference in throttle channel parameters from Copter: instead of :ref:`THR_DZ<THR_DZ>` for setting the deadzone, QuadPlane uses RCn_DZ (where n is the channel mapped to throttle input).
    The default for throttle channel deadzone is 60 (+/- 6%).
-   If your Quadplane does not hover at mid-stick (+/- 6%) in QSTABILIZE, you will need to center it using Q_M_THST_HOVER to set the throttle percentage applied at mid-stick in QSTABILIZE such that switching to QHOVER or QLOITER does not result in an altitude change.
-This value can be automatically learned and applied during QLOITER and QHOVER modes, by enabling Q_M_HOVER_LEARN.
+   If your Quadplane does not hover at mid-stick (+/- 6%) in QSTABILIZE, you will need to center it using :ref:`Q_M_THST_HOVER<Q_M_THST_HOVER>` to set the throttle percentage applied at mid-stick in QSTABILIZE such that switching to QHOVER or QLOITER does not result in an altitude change.
+This value can be automatically learned and applied during QLOITER and QHOVER modes, by enabling :ref:`Q_M_HOVER_LEARN<Q_M_HOVER_LEARN>` .

 .. tip::